Logo

 Common Causes of a Kenmore Dryer Taking Too Long to Dry

-When lint builds up in the lint filter or vent hose, it restricts airflow and traps moisture inside the drum.
+When lint accumulates inside the lint filter or the vent hose, it blocks airflow and traps humid air inside the drum.
+This not only extends drying times significantly but can also cause overheating and long-term damage to the appliance.

-Fact : A clogged lint screen can reduce airflow by up to 50%, drastically increasing drying time.
+Fact: A clogged lint screen alone can reduce airflow by up to 50%, drastically increasing drying time and energy consumption.

 May require replacement : If your lint filter is torn or warped, it should be replaced to ensure efficient airflow.
 Likewise, if your vent hose is crushed, brittle, or too long, replace it with a rigid metal duct for optimal performance.